-America's "nuclear entrapment" continues to this day.
-Atomic Cover-up takes a wide angle look at the use of the bomb in 1945--and its impact right up to 2011.
-It might be sub-titled "From Hiroshima to Fukushima."
+Atomic Cover-up takes a wide angle look at the use of the bomb in 1945--and its impact, other forms of official cover-up, and American opinion, right up to the present day.
 You can buy the e-book edition for Kindle, all phones, Blackberry, iPad, Macs and PCs (for just $3.99) via Amazon, and you do not need a Kindle.
-Print edition also now available via Amazon.
+Print edition also available via Amazon.

 And don't miss the wild Hollywood angle -- when the Truman White House censored the first major movie about The Bomb, from MGM, and even got the actor playing Truman fired!
-Atomic Cover-Up also charts my own visits to Hiroshima and Nagasaki and latest news and views right up to this summer.
+It's the subject of my current e-book Hollywood Bomb.

 Why did the cover-up of the film footage matter?
-While Americans were denied important truths about The Bomb -- filmed by their own military -- a costly nuclear arms race ensued, nuclear power became entrenched, and millions of Americans were exposed to dangerous levels of radiation in our own country.
+While Americans were denied important truths about The Bomb -- filmed by their own military -- a costly nuclear arms race ensued, nuclear power became entrenched, and millions of Americans (and many soldiers) were exposed to dangerous levels of radiation in our own country.
 Email me at: email@example.com.
-The video trailer below:
+The video trailer below. --G.M.